opensearch-project/project-website/_posts/2024-11-14-OpenSearchCon-2024-NA-Blog.md

 The event kicked off with an inspiring keynote from Eli Fisher, Sr. Manager, Product Management at OpenSearch, who laid out the vision for the future of OpenSearch.
 Some key announcements included:

-* OpenSearch 2.x and Unlocking AI potential: Eli shared details about the OpenSearch 2.x release, including features like the OpenSearch AI toolkit, built-in RAG processor, and concurrent segment search, unlocking new possibilities for AI-powered applications.
+* OpenSearch 2.x and unlocking AI potential: Eli shared details about the OpenSearch 2.x release, including features like the OpenSearch AI toolkit, a built-in retrieval-augmented generation (RAG) processor, and concurrent segment search, unlocking new possibilities for AI-powered applications.
 * OpenSearch GenAI Use Cases : Anupam Chaturvedi, Adobe Engineering Manager, demonstrated how Adobe is leveraging OpenSearch for its Acrobat GenAI assistant, showcasing the practical applications of OpenSearch in the generative AI space.
 * Community Growth: Jim Zemlin, Executive Director, ![The Linux Foundation](https://www.linuxfoundation.org/) spoke about welcoming OpenSearch to the Linux Foundation.
 By opening up the project governance and moving to a neutral home, the OpenSearch team is taking concrete steps to further the project’s founding principle of being for the community and by the community.